Sorting and filtering as effective rational choice procedures: Basic Setup and Decision Support

 \begin{definition}[Filtering] Given any attribute map $a \colon X \to V$ and a value $v \in V$, the \emph{$a$-higher-than-$v$-filter} function $\filter{a \geq v} \colon \List{X} \to \List{X}$ is the function which filters the elements of a list according to the predicate $a(x) \geq v$.
 The output list $l' = \filter{a \geq v}(l)$ should satisfy the following properties: \begin{itemize} \item[$(F_1)$] $l'$ consists precisely of the elements $x$ of $l$ which satisfy $a(x) \geq v$. \item[$(F_2)$] if two elements $l_i$ and $l_j$ satisfy the filtering property and $i < j$ then the order of these two elements is preserved in $l'$. \end{itemize} The two conditions together ensure this uniquely defines the function $\filter{a \geq v}$.
 Dually, we can also define the \emph{$a$-lower-than-$v$-filter} function $\filter{a \leq v} \colon \List{X} \to \List{X}$ satisfying similar properties. \end{definition}

-So, for instance, we can talk about the $\price$-lower-than-10-filter $\filter{\price \leq10}$.
-It selects only the alternatives which cost 10 or less.
-Or we can talk about the $\rating$-higher-than-3-filter $\filter{\rating \geq 3}$, which selects the alternatives with an average customer review higher than 3.
+So, for instance, we can talk about the $\size$-lower-than-10-filter $\filter{\size \leq10}$.
+It selects shoes which are size 10 or smaller.
+Or we can talk about the $\noRooms$-higher-than-3-filter $\filter{\noRooms \geq 3}$, which selects houses with at least three rooms.

 \begin{definition}[Sorting] Given any attribute map $a \colon X \to V$ we define the \emph{increasing ordering based on $a$} (also called the \emph{increasing-$a$-ordering}) as the mapping $\sort{i}{a} \colon \List{X} \to \List{X}$ which sorts the elements of a list in increasing order according to the value $a(x) \in V$.
 The list $l' = \sort{i}{a}(l)$ should satisfy the following three properties: \begin{itemize} \item[$(S_1)$] $l'$ be a permutation of the list $l$, \item[$(S_2)$] for $i < j$ we must have $a(l'_i) \leq a(l'_j)$, and \item[$(S_3)$] if two elements $l_i$ and $l_j$ are such that $a(l_i) = a(l_j)$ and $i < j$ then the order of these two elements is preserved in $l'$. \end{itemize} These three properties uniquely define $\sort{i}{a}$.
 Analogously we can also talk about the \emph{decreasing ordering based on $a$} (or the \emph{decreasing-$a$-ordering}), i.e. $\sort{d}{a} \colon \List{X} \to \List{X}$. \end{definition}